seastan/lotr-lcg-set-generator/README.md

   - `ALePIcons` (points to `CardImages/icons`)
   - `ALePLinksBackup` (points to `Links Backup`)
   - `ALePLogs` (points to `Logs`)
+  - `ALePMakePlayingCards` (points to `MakePlayingCards` folder on the shared drive with release artifacts)
   - `ALePOCTGN` (points to `Playtesting/OCTGN Files`)
   - `ALePRenderedImages` (points to `RenderedImages`)
   - `ALePStableData` (points to `StableData`)